Qiskit/documentation/README.md

 > [!NOTE]
 > If your notebook submits hardware jobs to Qiskit Runtime, you must add it to
 > [`scripts/nb-tester/notebooks.toml`](scripts/nb-tester/notebooks.toml).
 If it
-> can be run with simulators, i.e., the circuit is not too large, add it to `notebooks_that_submit_jobs`.
+> can be run with simulators, i.e., the circuit is not too large, add it to
-> Otherwise, add it to `notebooks_no_mock`.
+> `notebooks_that_submit_jobs`.
+Otherwise, add it to `notebooks_no_mock`.

 > If your notebook uses the latex circuit drawer (`qc.draw("latex")`), you must
 > add it to the "Check for notebooks that require LaTeX" step in
 > `.github/workflows/notebook-test.yml`.

-When you make a pull request changing a notebook that doesn't submit jobs, you can get a version of that notebook that was executed in a uniform environment from CI.
+When you make a pull request changing a notebook that doesn't submit jobs, you can get a version of that notebook that was executed by tox from CI.
 To do this, click "Show all checks" in the info box at the bottom of the pull request page on GitHub, then choose "Details" for the "Test notebooks" job.
 From the job page, click "Summary", then download "Executed notebooks".
-Otherwise, if your notebook does submit jobs, you need to run it locally with `tox -- --write --submit-jobs <path/to/notebook.ipynb>`.
+Otherwise, if your notebook does submit jobs, you need to run it locally using the steps mentioned earlier.

 ### Ignoring warnings